Thomas Aquinas

-Aquinas was a prominent proponent of natural theology and the father of a school of thought (encompassing both theology and philosophy) known as Thomism.
+Thomas was a proponent of natural theology and the father of a school of thought (encompassing both theology and philosophy) known as Thomism.
 He argued that God is the source of the light of natural reason and the light of faith.
+He embraced several ideas put forward by Aristotle and attempted to synthesize Aristotelian philosophy with the principles of Christianity.
 He has been described as "the most influential thinker of the medieval period" and "the greatest of the medieval philosopher-theologians".
-His ideas especially influenced Western thought and modern philosophy, particularly in the areas of ethics, natural law, metaphysics, and political theory.
+Thomas Aquinas's philosophy influenced modern virtue ethics, aesthetics, and cognitive theory.
+He has been criticized, notably by Bertrand Russell, for seeking to justify conclusions already dictated by faith rather than follow reason independently.